COMP122/comp122-s23/format-encodings/notes_03_13.md

          ```bash
          "Exception in thread "main" java.lang.UnsupportedClassVersionError: MIPS_OS_Interface has been compiled by a more recent version of the Java Runtime (class file version 63.0), this version of the Java Runtime only recognizes class file versions up to 62.0"
          ```
-         * upgrade your java JDK version
+         * upgrade your Java JDK version
          * recompile "MIPS_OS_Interface.java"
            - java MIPS_OS_Interface.java